mdurc/chess-safe/README.md

 - [x] Provide per-move/turn comments/annotations
 - [x] Provide the option to save current board and all variations to a pgn file that can be loaded back and used within chess websites.
 - [x] Provide option to load board pgn to analyze game.
-- [ ] Loader from chess.com/lichess extension into my files so that I can immediately query and analyze the game

 *More advanced features:*
 - [ ] Provide evaluation bar with stockfish